olugbengakhuemonkhan/FlipCoin-React/README.md

 Coin Flip is an in class game built with react.
 At the click of the button Flip, the coin is flipped from the head to the tail.
-This is a react mimic of the coin toss game that flags off the start of most games.
+This is a react mimic of the coin toss that flags off the start of most games.